swidtags/rpm2swidtag/README.md

 optional arguments:
   -h, --help     show this help message and exit
-  -p, --package  process rpm package file
+  -a, --all      query all packages with glob pattern -p, --package  process rpm package file
   --regid REGID  tag creator's regid
 ```